Judicial Review & Regulatory

 Keith’s public law work was nationally recognised with Winner of the Legal Aid Lawyer of the Year Award (LALY award) 2017.

 Check out examples of his cases on our Notable Cases page.

 Doctors, nurses, social workers

-He specialises in appeals for professionals suspended or struck off by regulatory bodies such as the GMC, NMC, HCPC.
-His experience in appeals for professionals who have been struck off or suspended as nurses, doctors, social workers and so on, provides expertise for people facing panels of the Nursing & Midwifery Council, the Medical Practitioners Tribunal, and other panels that decide on fitness to practise and sanctions.
+Appeals for professionals suspended or struck off by regulatory bodies such as the GMC, NMC, HCPC – acting in High Court appeals and for people facing panels of the Nursing & Midwifery Council, the Medical Practitioners Tribunal, and other panels that decide on fitness to practise and sanctions.

-He conducts community care challenges, for example for single parents in need of accommodation and financial support for their children where the parent has no recourse to public funds, and in disabled facilities grants matters, and failure to assess needs or to provide for care needs.
+Community care challenges e.g. for single parents in need of accommodation and financial support for their children where the parent has no recourse to public funds; Disabled Facilities Grants matters; failure to assess care needs or to provide for people’s needs.

 Arguing in the High Court and at tribunal appeals for suitable education provision for children with special educational needs, in particular, autism and Aspergers Syndrome.
 Challenging council policies over school transport for disabled children.
 Challenging reduced provision for over 16 year olds with special needs.